-From dandruff and thinning hair to dry skin and post-shave itchiness, we all have some sort of grooming issue that plagues our daily routine.
+From dandruff and thinning hair to dry skin and post-shave itchiness, we all have some sort of grooming issue that plagues our daily routine - even if we are using the best hair dryers and the like on the market.
 So we’ve recruited our friends from Murdock London to tell us how to solve these gentlemanly dilemmas.

 How to make hair look thicker

 Sea Salt Spray is by far one of our most popular products.
 It creates a new-found texture and a level of grittiness which helps to build a natural volume and make hair look thicker.
 You only need to apply a few sprays to towel-dried hair which will go a long way to prevent your style falling flat throughout the day.

 It’s also 2016 and men really shouldn’t be afraid of using a hairdryer at home.
 Blow-drying goes a long way in creating volume.
 Two minutes with the hairdryer in the morning will help your style last so much longer.
 Use hot air to help shape your style and then switch to a cooler option to help set the shape.

 Lastly, applying dry/matte hair products will help to create a sense of fullness.
 They generally offer a slight, natural shine as opposed to water-based/wet-look products that can make hair look even thinner than it is.